ChrisIck/DCASE_Synth_Data/README.md

 # DCASE2022-data-generator
 Data generator for creating synthetic audio mixtures suitable for DCASE Challenge 2022 Task 3

-This Fork tries to remove some of its original quircks (such as use of nedlessly intricate matlab files)
+This Fork tries to remove some of its original quirks (such as use of nedlessly intricate matlab files)

 ### Prerequisites